ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

 Simple as that.

-Although I actually liked [scikit-image] -- feature rich, yet more straightforward than [OpenCV] -- I quickly realized that I absolutely do not like Python.
+Although I actually liked [scikit-image] -- feature-rich, yet more straightforward than [OpenCV] -- I quickly realized that I absolutely do not like Python.
-But more importantly, I realized that I also need a GUI to fix incorrectly detected document boundaries, as the fully automatic CV pipeline would never get all documents 100% right.
+But more importantly, I realized that I also needed a GUI to fix incorrectly detected document boundaries, as the fully automatic CV pipeline would never get all documents 100% right.

 And how do you build a desktop app with a GUI?
 Obviously with Haskell. 😝
 Joking aside, I had recently started learning Haskell and was absolutely in love with it.
-So naturally, I wanted to try out if it could be used for building the desktop app.
+So naturally, I wanted to see if it could be used for building the desktop app.

 As I didn't want to use Python any longer, my next instinct was to use ImageMagick for the computer vision and image manipulation tasks,